Poppy Wingate

-Hannah Sophia "Poppy" Wingate, Lady Hinchcliffe (formerly Eadie; 1902–1977) was an English professional golfer.
+Hannah Sophia Wingate, Lady Hinchcliffe (formerly Eadie; 1902–1977), known as Poppy Wingate, was an English professional golfer.

 She was the first woman professional golfer in England, and the second in Britain after Scotswoman Meg Farquhar.
 When she competed in the 1933 Yorkshire Evening News Tournament held at Temple Newsam in Leeds, she was the first woman to compete in a professional golf tournament.
 After scoring 41 for the first 9 holes, she came home in 49 for a first round of 90.
 On the second qualifying day she tore up her card.

 She was the first female golfer to be seen on television, appearing on the BBC on 7 June 1937 in her own 30-minute programme Tee Time.

 She designed a range of women's golf clothing, sold by Avison Hare of Leeds and using the slogan "Smartness With Freedom".
-A pair of her golf shoes is owned by The R&A World Golf Museum at St Andrews, Scotland.
+A pair of her golf shoes is owned by the R&A World Golf Museum at St Andrews, Scotland.